kostya-kononenko/AIRPORT_SERVICE_API/README.md

 # AIRPORT SERVICE API

-The RESTful API for a airport service platform.
+The RESTful API for an airport service platform.

 ## User Registration and Authentication: